 I step out from behind the Log, head held high, and Advance towards the Chihuahua.

-Damn it, says Caspar, and I sense him behind me.
+Damn it, says Caspar, and I sense him Stepping Out behind me.
 He is almost knee height and shrinking.
 Or I am growing?
-Perhaps one can Never Truly Tell.
+Perhaps One can Never Truly Tell.

 The Chihuahua erupts into a Ball of Fury.
 The next few moments pass in a blur.
-There is screaming in Spanish, something about avocados, there is swearing, there is spitting, there is threat, there is danger, there are bared teeth.
-I Brace Myself.
+There is Screaming in Spanish, something about avocados, there is Swearing, there is Spitting, there is Threatening, there is Danger, there are Bared Teeth.
+I Brace My Extremities for Impact.
 This may be the Moment when the Moral Dog and his Chips are Parted…

 Moments later I the Chihuahua is being Dragged from the Park.